9Quid/WindowsServer2022-Lab/01-Server-Setup/README.md

 ![alt text](<screenshots/08-ping-loopback & DNS.png>)

-**The figure above shows cuccessfull ping to the loopback & DNS**
+***The figure above shows successfull ping to the loopback & DNS***

 ## Key Settings, Commands & Troubleshooting Notes

 ### Key Settings

-- create a custom NAT if using VMware to ensure internet access after assigning a static ip address.
+- create a custom NAT if using VMware to ensure internet access after assigning a static ip address.This provides an isolated network that mimics a corporate environment and avoids conflicts with the host machine's network.

 - Rename your server and assign a static ip address before promoting it to a domain controller.